Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Characterization of MaPMTs

 The measurement of the absolute photon flux on each pixel was discussed in Section 5.
 The stability of the light flux was demonstrated by running the same PMT many times during the characterization.
 The QE is obtained for each pixel by relating the light flux measurement to the average number of photoelectrons measured per laser pulse, $\mu$, which is extracted separately for each pixel as a parameter of the fit to the signal amplitude probability distribution.
 The resulting QE distribution is shown in the top-right plot of Fig.~\ref{fig:LA2527_passport}.
 These results indicate that on average the QE for each pixel of the H12700 MaPMTs is about 21$\%$ for incident photons with wavelength 470~nm.
+Generally, we observe significant pixel-to-pixel spread of various characterization parameters in every MaPMT, within the specifications.
+We believe the spread is inevitable in the manufacturing process.

 The lower-right plot illustrates the quality of the SPE fit by showing the standard $\chi^2/NDF$ values for every fit, calculated for all bins in the measured spectrum with amplitudes above threshold.
 The accumulated number of events in each measured spectrum was very high and it is hard to expect an ideal model description with $\chi^2/NDF = 1$.
 The statistical quality of the fit was reasonably good for all measured spectra.